-After months of contentious debate, county voters approved the measure by a narrow margin of less than 500 votes, according to unofficial results released by the Buncombe County Board of Elections (the department will certify the results on Nov.
-11).
-Amounting to a countywide turnout of less than 20 percent, 16,795 people cast ballots for it and 16,303 voted against it, with the vast majority of support coming from within Asheville city limits.
+After months of contentious debate, voters approved the measure by less than 500 votes, according to unofficial results released by the Buncombe County Board of Elections (the final results will be certified Nov.
+15).
+With no countywide races on the ballot, fewer than 20 percent of the county’s registered voters turned out; 16,795 people (the vast majority of them Asheville residents) supported the increase and 16,303 opposed it.

-"The strategy was to kill it in the city," said Buncombe County Board of Commissioners Chair David Gantt as he mingled, explaining that supporters were hoping for a winning margin of 20 percent in Asheville districts that didn't come to fruition.
-"I don't know if we're going to make it," he worried as the margin grew smaller and smaller as county precincts started reporting their results.
+"The strategy was to kill it in the city," noted Buncombe County Board of Commissioners Chair David Gantt as he mingled on election night.
+"I don't know if we're going to make it," he fretted, watching the margin shrink as county precincts began reporting.

-Earlier this year, commissioners unanimously approved putting the referendum on the ballot and passed a resolution promising to use the sale-tax funds for capital improvements at A-B Tech.
-Officials from the community college argued that the money — estimated at $6 million to $7 million a year — is desperately needed to serve a rising enrollment, and to fund projects such as a new $55 million Allied Health and Workforce Development Building.
+Earlier this year, the commissioners unanimously approved putting the referendum on the ballot and passed a resolution promising to use the sales-tax funds exclusively for capital improvements at A-B Tech.
+School officials have said the money — estimated at $6 million to $7 million a year — is desperately needed to serve a growing enrollment and fund projects such as a $55 million Allied Health and Workforce Development Building.

 An ongoing argument

-Former Republican mayor Lou Bissette, who co-chaired the campaign to get the referendum approved, focused his criticism on fellow Republican Robert Malt, former chair of the county GOP and executive director of the the Sales Tax Opposition Partnership (S.T.O.P.), a committee that waged a grassroots campaign to defeat the measure.
+Former Asheville Mayor Lou Bissette, who co-chaired the push to get the measure approved, singled out fellow Republican Robert Malt.
+The former county GOP chair is executive director of the Sales Tax Opposition Partnership, which waged a grassroots campaign to defeat the sales tax.

-Speaking later that evening to Xpress on the phone, Malt agreed that the vote showed a mistrust of the commissioners, but said it was warranted.
-By scheduling the vote in a municipal-election year when many county voters wouldn't have anything on the ballot other than the referendum, Malt argued: "The county commissioners knowingly disenfranchised thousands of county voters and they're going to have to deal with the repercussions of that.
-Because there's a lot of unhappy county voters out there.
-Particularly tomorrow when they realize there was an election they didn't know about."
+Reached by phone later that evening, Malt said mistrust of the commissioners is well warranted.
+By scheduling the vote for a year when many county residents wouldn't have anything else on the ballot, he argued, "The county commissioners knowingly disenfranchised thousands of county voters, and they're going to have to deal with the repercussions of that.
+Because there's a lot of unhappy county voters out there, particularly tomorrow when they realize there was an election they didn't know about."

 "We put up a good fight.
-It was nearly enough to win, and had the other side not cheated, we would have won," he asserted, noting that J.O.B.S. raised more than $140,000 for its effort, while S.T.O.P. raised slightly more than $2,000.
+It was nearly enough to win, and had the other side not cheated, we would have won," asserted Malt, noting that his group raised slightly more than $2,000, while supporters of the increase raised more than $140,000.

-Now, Malt says the group is looking at launching a petition drive to force a referendum of appeal on next year's ballot, which would require the signatures of 16,000 county residents.
-He says, "Any fool can see that in a countywide year, we win easily."
+Malt said his group is considering a petition drive to force an appeal referendum next year, which would require 16,000 signatures.
+"Any fool can see that in a countywide year, we win easily," he maintained.

-Meanwhile, Gantt refuted Malt's accusations, asserting that he "would resign before a nickel of that money went anywhere except A-B Tech, and I think the rest of the board feels the same way."
+Gantt, however, said he "would resign before a nickel of that money went anywhere except A-B Tech, and I think the rest of the board feels the same way.

-Commissioners will act "as fast as possible" to formally levy the tax and issue over $50 million in COP bonds to start funding the improvements at A-B Tech.
-The bonds will then be paid back with the sales-tax revenue, he said.
+The commissioners, said Gantt, will move "as fast as possible" to levy the tax and issue more than $50 million in bonds to be paid off by the sales-tax revenue.

-Addressing jubilant supporters after the polls closed, Dunn touted the measure as transformative, declaring that although "The word 'tax' became a four letter word instead of an investment," during the campaign, he feels that "When the voters of Buncombe County actually see that we're going to do what we said we were going to do, and see the transformation that will happen at A-B Tech on behalf of the community, they'll be very pleased with their vote."
+After the polls closed, Dunn told jubilant supporters that during the campaign, "The word 'tax' became a four-letter word instead of an investment.
+But when voters actually see … the transformation that will happen at A-B Tech on behalf of the community, they'll be very pleased."